 This week officially marks the 1 month anniversary of me becoming a Vegetarian.
 Over the past 6 months or so, I have been finding meat less and less desirable and honestly just really wasn’t enjoying eating meat.
-I normally eat really well and if you follow my blog or my instagram food account, you may know that I’m always creating homemade meals for my family that are full of goodness and nutrients.
-I still make dinner for the family using meat but for myself I will, on those days, make myself a vegetarian version.
+I normally eat really well and if you follow my blog or my Instagram food account, you may know that I’m always creating homemade meals for my family that are full of goodness and nutrients.
+I occasionally still make dinner for the family using meat but for myself I will, on those days, make myself a vegetarian version.
+However, this is becoming very rare now and my family now enjoy my vegetarian alternative meals.

 Even though I don’t use milk, I am still consuming cheese and cream and eventually I would like to go vegan but because of my health issues, I’m taking one step at a time so I don’t do too much, too soon so my body doesn’t freak out.
 I will be sharing a post soon about my vegetarian journey so (if you are interested) keep an eye out for that very soon.